 - i.
 The need for the facility or extension has been identified via research and consultation with the local community. - ii.
-Where appropriate Tthe facility has been designed to facilitate multiple uses multi use community facilities.
-[MM88] - iii.
+Where appropriate the facility has been designed to facilitate multiple uses. - iii.
 The site is accessible by pedestrians as well as those traveling by vehicle or public transport (where applicable). - iv.
 The ownership and future management of the facility is established. - v.
 It is demonstrated that the future maintenance of the facility is financially secured which does not rely on local authority funding or developers contributions.

-Loss of existing leisure and sports and community facilities [MM89]
+Loss of existing sports and community facilities

-12.60 Safeguarding existing leisure and sports facilities is important to ensure that facilities are not lost to other types of development and that appropriate provision is made for the community to access these facilities.
-This applies to the loss of indoor and outdoor built facilities and includes private as well as publicly owned facilities.

-Community facilities include meeting places, village halls, social club venues, sports venues, cultural buildings and places of worship.
-The loss of public houses is addressed by the shopping policies in chapter 11.

-12.61 Some sports and recreation facilities are covered by the designation of a Village Open Space or an Urban Open Space in the Allocations and Designations Local Plan.
+- 12.64 Safeguarding existing leisure and sports facilities is important to ensure that facilities are not lost to other types of development and that appropriate provision is made for the community to access these facilities.
+This applies to the loss of indoor and outdoor built facilities and includes private as well as publicly owned facilities. - 12.65 Community facilities include meeting places, village halls, social club venues, sports venues, cultural buildings and places of worship.
+The loss of public houses is addressed by the shopping policies in chapter 11. - 12.66 Some sports and recreation facilities are covered by the designation of a Village Open Space or an Urban Open Space in the Allocations and Designations Local Plan.
 Policy AD40 (Village Open Spaces and Views) and Policy AD43 (Urban Open Spaces and Gaps) outline that development will not be permitted on such land with this designation unless the reasons for designation would not be compromised or that there are other reasons that outweigh the need for the site to remain undeveloped.

-Policy 103 - Loss of existing leisure and sports and community facilities
+Policy 99 - Loss of existing sports and community facilities

-The loss of existing leisure and recreational sports and community facilities will be supported permitted where either of the following can be demonstrated:
+The loss of existing sports and community facilities will be permitted where either of the following can be demonstrated:

 - i.
-Up to date eEvidence has been provided that demonstrates that the use facility is no longer needed surplus to existing and future needs; or - ii.
-The facility is to be relocated to another location which and is of a similar scale as to the current facility (i.e. no net loss in floor area), is of an equivalent standard and still related to the able to serve the same community. in which to serves; or - iii.
-A different leisure or recreational facility is to be provided on the site.
+Up to date evidence has been provided that demonstrates the facility is surplus to existing and future needs; or - ii.
+The facility is to be relocated and is of a similar scale to the current facility (i.e. no net loss in floor area), is of an equivalent standard and able to serve the same community.

 In the case of sports facilities, alternative sports facilities may be considered as a replacement if this can be justified with appropriate evidence of need.
-[MM89]